- Psychology is the scientific study of the mind and behavior, but did you know there are actually five different perspectives to psychology?

 Human beings are fascinating.
 Have you ever wondered why some people can remember certain dates really well and others can’t?
 Or why you are a home-body while your best friend is usually the life of the party?
 What makes us think, feel, and behave the way we do?

-According to Simply Psychology, psychology is “the scientific study of the mind and behavior.”
-The art of studying the psychology of humans can be traced back to as early as 400-500 BC, while modern psychology is said to have started in 1879 when Wilhelm Wundt opened the first psychology lab.
+Psychology — the study of the mind and behavior — can be traced back to as early as 400-500 BC, while modern psychology is said to have started in 1879 when Wilhelm Wundt opened the first psychology lab.

-Wundt’s laboratory would become a focus for those with a serious interest in psychology.
-First, opening its doors to German philosophers and psychology students, then for American and British students, as well.
+Wundt’s laboratory would become a focus for those with a serious interest in psychology — first opening its doors to German philosophers and psychology students, and later for American and British students as well.
 Wundt’s aim was to record thoughts and sensations and to analyze them into their constituent elements in much the same way a chemist would analyze chemical compounds, in order to get to the underlying structure.

 The study of psychology has progressed greatly, thanks to Wundt and other pioneers.
 Over the years, psychologists began to study all aspects of human behavior from personality traits to brain functions.
 Eventually, the studies began to look at the same human behaviors from various angles including biological, psychodynamic, behavioral, cognitive, and humanistic perspectives.
 These became known as the “five major perspectives” in psychology.